 Are Dual Diagnosis Difficult to Treat?

-The successful dual diagnosis treatment program provides group therapy for people with dual diagnosis disorders, and offers a stronger support network for individuals who are struggling with mental illness as well as addiction.
+A successful dual diagnosis treatment program provides group therapy for people with dual diagnosis disorders and offers a stronger support network for individuals who are struggling with mental illness as well as addiction.

 Treating addiction and mental health disorders at the same time through a dual diagnosis treatment program helps patients address what are the causes of and what may trigger a potential drug relapse.
 Mood swings, lack of sleep, depression, and panic attacks are all common triggers that people with a dual diagnosis are known to experience.

 Some of the top dual diagnosis treatment programs have the following:

 - Outpatient treatment programs or Intensive Outpatient treatment center options

 - Provide ongoing support after rehab is complete